WFFT-TV: News operation

 Blue eventually left WFFT, returning to WNWO-TV in Toledo, Ohio.
 Dan Ball took over as the news director following Blue's departure after a turbulent departure from KSNV-TV in March 2012.
 Ball was the news director from January 2013 until leaving two years later in January 2015 for KMIR-TV in Palm Springs, California.
 Audra Streetman temporarily took over as the main news anchor before leaving in May 2015 to also join KMIR-TV.
-Streetman and Blue currently co-anchor the 5–7 a.m. morning show.
+Streetman and Blue then co-anchored the 5–7 a.m. morning show.

 Former logo from 2018 to 2025.

 On February 13, 2023, WFFT began airing hour-long 5 p.m. and 6 p.m. local newscasts, marking the news department's first expansion in over a decade.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WFFT, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.

+Through most of 2025, as part of Allen's attempt at consolidation, portions of WFFT's newscasts not relating to local stories were produced out of then-sister station WLFI-TV in Lafayette; this also affected WTHI-TV in Terre Haute.
+Midday and weekend newscasts were entirely WLFI productions including reports from WFFT and WTHI under the title Indiana News Now.
+By the end of the year, WFFT and WTHI had returned to producing newscasts entirely in-house with the exception of Weather Channel forecasts.

+Upon purchasing WFFT, Gray did not immediately make major changes to the news operation.
+In the comprehensive exhibit submitted alongside an authorization of assignment to the FCC upon agreeing to purchase several Allen stations, Gray did not explicitly state that it would shut down WFFT's own news operation in consolidation with WPTA, but cited a finding by the FCC's Office of Economics and Analytics that TV markets between 70,000 and 310,000 households—of which Fort Wayne is one—were incapable of supporting more than two news operations, and pledged to "increase" local news programming by airing newscasts in time slots outside of direct competition with other stations, "anchored by award-winning career journalists who will partner with experienced producers, reporters, photographers, and editors to bring a quality news product to viewers in Ft.
+Wayne."